backdrop-contrib/content_theme/README.md

 Content Theme
 =============

-This module allows to use different themes than the site default on content creating, editing, and viewing pages.
+Allows to use different themes than the site default on content creating, editing, and viewing pages.

 Installation
 ------------